Playback speed

 Combat Learning

-Radically improve as a teacher and learner of martial arts using the ecological dynamics and constraints-led approach to training.
+Teach martial arts radically better using the ecological dynamics and constraints-led approach to training.
 Explore the little-known frontiers of skill adaptation, perceptual-motor learning, and performance science for combat sports such as jiu jitsu, taekwondo, kickboxing, karate, muay thai, and more.